What if this child is not autistic and the mother is seeking attention?

 don’t build me the watch!”

 He added a few expletives, however!
-He taught me many other pearls of wisdom that I use to this day, including what good can come out of the process when you advocate for yourself.
-It pays to know your stuff and not given in and give up.
+He taught me many other pearls of wisdom that I use to this day, including that when you advocate for yourself, you can greatly improve the situation and ultimately change the outcome of your child’s life.
+It pays to know your stuff and have the mindset not to give in and give up.
 I learned there’s nothing in life worth fighting for more than your child.
 It’s also when I met Bill’s daughter, Attorney Jennifer Laviano, who also represented us in our hearing.
 You’ll hear more about Jen later.

 Autism on the Rise